amidaware/tacticalrmm/docs/docs/unsupported_scripts.md

 !!!note
     These are not supported scripts/configurations by Tactical RMM, but it's provided here for your reference.

+    Although these aren't officially supported configurations, we generally will help point you in the right direction.
+Please use the Discord [#unsupported channel](https://discord.com/channels/736478043522072608/888474319750066177) to discuss issues replated to these complex installations

 ## General Notes on Proxies and Tactical RMM

 ### Port 443